grzeimann/TSDRP/README.md

 /rootdir/night1/reduc/trace_offset_FILENAME1_residual.png
 ```

-Calibration products from the night are placed in the "reduc" folder along with visualizations of the wavelength offsets from the archive solution, trace offsets for each science frame, and finally the science reduction products themselves.
+Calibration products from the night are stored in the 'reduc' folder.
+This folder also contains visualizations of wavelength offsets from the archive solution, trace offsets for each science frame, and the final science reduction products.

 ### Product Descriptions

 ## Key Tasks